Frequently Asked Questions: Controversies and Disputes

 - Many day-to-day issues commonly concerning parents, students and the public are not appropriate for judicial-type hearings and legal rulings at the State level and are best pursued through the local school district administration and board of education.
 Where problems or questions persist, assistance with resolution may be available through the office of the County Superintendent of Schools.

 - Complaints about school personnel are not generally heard as disputes before the Commissioner of Education.
-In New Jersey, hiring, evaluating, disciplining, and deciding whether to retain the services of teaching staff members rests with the local school district administration and board of education rather than the State, and the Commissioner’s role in such matters is limited to adjudication of any school law disputes that may arise under the particular circumstances, such as deciding tenure charges in accordance with N.J.S.A.
-18A 6-10 et seq., if certified by the board, or hearing any appeal by the filer of the charges if the board voted not to certify them.
-Similarly, any action against a teaching staff member’s license, other than suspension for resignation on insufficient notice, must be requested through the State Board of Examiners, not the Commissioner.
+In New Jersey, hiring, evaluating, disciplining, and deciding whether to retain the services of teaching staff members rests with the local school district administration and board of education rather than the State.
+Effective August 6, 2012, pursuant to P.L.
+2102, C.26, tenure charges are heard and decided by arbitrators, not the Commissioner of Education.
+The Commissioner's role is limited to determining whether the charges are sufficient, if true, to warrant removal or reduction in salary of the teaching staff member.
+The Commissioner then assigns the case to an arbitrator for adjudication.
+Similarly, any action against a teaching staff member's license, other than suspension for resignation on insufficient notice, must be requested through the State Board of Examiners, not the Commissioner.

 - Persons challenging the nonrenewal of their employment may not appeal to the Commissioner unless they allege the reasons for such renewal were statutorily or constitutionally proscribed and set forth a factual basis for such allegation(s), although they may under some circumstances seek a hearing for "name-clearing" purposes.